stan-dev/statastan/TO-DO-LIST.md

 ---------------

 **prior to SSC submission:**
-* ADD comparison of modelfile in wdir & cdir to avoid re-compiling
 * ADD return stuff like means, 95%CIs, medians and modes
-* ADD stepsize
 * ADD number of chains (parallel if possible, series otherwise, and stitched together at the end)
-* ADD nochainfile option
 * ADD noprintsummary option

 **after SSC:**